Hypfer/esp8266-vindriktning-particle-sensor/README.md

 ## Alternative Software Using ESPHome

-ESPHome can be used to build firmware for the ESP device.
+ESPHome can be used to build firmware for the ESP device ([added in this pull request](https://github.com/esphome/esphome/pull/2038)).
 A configuration example for it can be found below.
 The only thing to update will be the rx_pin to match your connection point.

 ```
 uart: